 - Following adoption of the Development Management DPD, there will need to be monitoring of any significant effects identified.
 Monitoring the sustainability effects of implementing the Development Management DPD should be conducted as part of an overall approach to monitoring the sustainability effects of the BDP and various SPDs across the City.
-An Authority Monitoring Report is already produced for the BDP and this could be refined to reflect the content of the Development Management DPD and combined with the monitoring of potential sustainability effects. - Table 5.1 sets out a number of suggested indicators for monitoring the potential significant sustainability effects of implementing the Development Management DPD, drawing on indicators that are also used for the Birmingham Development Plan where relevant.
-Note that the indicators proposed are included as suggestions at this stage, as it is recognised that many datasets may not be available for monitoring some of the sustainability effects of the Development Management DPD, and that the indicators included may change the City Council finalises the monitoring framework for the DPD itself.
-In addition, the data used for monitoring in many cases will be provided by outside bodies.
-Information collected by other organisations (e.g. the Environment Agency) can also be used as a source of indicators.
+An Authority Monitoring Report is already produced for the BDP.
+This does not currently cover DM-related matters and this could be refined to reflect the content of the Development Management DPD and combined with the monitoring of potential sustainability effects. - Table 5.1 sets out a number of potential indicators for monitoring the potential significant sustainability effects of implementing the Development Management DPD, drawing on those set out in Table 3.1 above which relate to sustainability objectives.
+Note that the indicators proposed are included as suggestions at this stage, as it is recognised that many datasets may not be available for monitoring some of the sustainability effects of the Development Management DPD, and that the indicators included may change once the City Council finalises the monitoring framework for the DPD itself.
+The data used for monitoring could be provided by outside bodies.

-Table 5.1 Proposed monitoring indicators for the Development Management DPD
+Table 5.1 Potential monitoring indicators for the Development Management DPD

-Policy Proposed Indicator(s)

-DM1 Air Quality BDP AQ monitoring

-DM2 Amenity Development Management (DM) statistics on applications refused as contrary to policy
+Policy Potential Indicator(s) DM1 Air Quality BDP AQ monitoring Change to/within Air Quality Management Areas Effects on human health and biodiversity DM2 Amenity Development Management (DM) statistics on applications refused as contrary to policy Development affecting natural assets including open space Effects on heritage assets and biodiversity

-Policy Proposed Indicator(s) DM3 Contamination and Stability DM statistics on applications with contamination/stability issues DM4 Trees, Landscape and Development BDP monitoring of city-greening DM statistics on conditions attached to applications DM5 Light Pollution DM statistics on applications refused as contrary to policy DM6 Noise and Vibration DM statistics on applications refused as contrary to policy DM7 Advertisements DM statistics on applications refused as contrary to policy DM8 Places of Worship DM statistics on applications DM9 Education Facilities - Change of Use DM statistics on applications refused as contrary to policy DM10 Houses in Multiple Occupation - City wide DM statistics on applications refused as contrary to policy DM11 Residential Development DM statistics on applications refused as contrary to policy DM12 Self and custom-build housing DM statistics on applications DM13 Highway Safety and Access DM statistics on applications refused as contrary to policy DM14 Parking and Servicing DM statistics on applications refused as contrary to policy DM15 Telecommunications DM statistics on applications
+Policy Potential Indicator(s) DM3 Land affected by contamination, instability and hazardous substances DM statistics on applications with contamination/stability issues Proportion of new development on previously developed land DM4 Landscaping and trees BDP monitoring of city-greening DM statistics on conditions attached to applications DM5 Light Pollution DM statistics on applications refused as contrary to policy Effects on heritage assets and biodiversity DM6 Noise and Vibration DM statistics on applications refused as contrary to policy Noise complaints Effects on heritage assets and biodiversity DM7 Advertisements DM statistics on applications refused as contrary to policy Effects on heritage assets DM8 Places of worship and other faith related community facilities DM statistics on applications Accessibility indices of key facilities DM9 Day nurseries and early years provision DM statistics on applications refused as contrary to policy Accessibility indices of key facilities DM10 Standards for residential development DM statistics on applications refused as contrary to policy DM11 Houses in Multiple Occupation (HMO) DM statistics on applications refused as contrary to policy DM12 Residential conversions and specialist accommodation DM statistics on applications refused as contrary to policy DM13 Self and custom-build housing DM statistics on applications DM14 Highway Safety and Access DM statistics on applications refused as contrary to policy DM15 Parking and Servicing DM statistics on applications refused as contrary to policy DM16 Telecommunications DM statistics on applications Effects on heritage assets and biodiversity